I Hate to Sing: Reception

-The Allmusic review by Stacia Proefrock awarded the album 2½ stars and stated "here the airy, goofy tone seems to be the only thing holding the album together.
+The AllMusic review by Stacia Proefrock stated "here the airy, goofy tone seems to be the only thing holding the album together.
 Fans of the Carla Bley Band will appreciate the group's jovial performance and loose, swinging style, but this is little more than a novelty album".
 The Penguin Guide to Jazz awarded the album 2 stars.
-The JazzTimes review by Willard Jenkins said "There's a comic, antic quality afoot here-and isn't that what one expects from Bley in regular doses?
+The JazzTimes review by Willard Jenkins said, "There's a comic, antic quality afoot here-and isn't that what one expects from Bley in regular doses?
 The dose is over the top here, particularly on the title track.
 Certain band members, including the boss, take turns letting the listener know in no uncertain terms why they are instrumentalists and not singers.
 Dissonant voices collide with dissonant chords on track one, anchored by Steve Swallow's distinctive electric bass on "The Internationale."
 This one is perhaps even more madcap than usual because of the confluence of flat, non-singing singers balanced with a sort of Germanic romanticism that in places would have brought a smile to Kurt Weill".